And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Nothing against any other stem cell treatment, but this works.

-And it's it's a it's a moving thing, as I said.
+And it's a moving thing.

-It's the same group of people we work with every year, and they're they're involved because they're committed.
+It's the same group of people we work with every year.

 It's the number one cancer killer of children, people under the age of 20.

-Uh yet, because of research and the donations that you've come across with, the most common form of childhood leukemia has an overall survival rate today of 87%.
+Yet, because of research and the donations that you've come across with, the most common form of childhood leukemia has an overall survival rate today of 87%.

-Now, I mentioned last hour, and I was talking to Mr. Snerdley about this during the break, uh, because I was asking him how he thought the mix went.
+Now, I mentioned last hour, and I was talking to Mr. Snurdley about this during the break, because I was asking him how he thought the mix went, it's tough to do this every year.

 Well, it's not tough.

-We still mix in regular program content uh with the fundraising and try to come to an accurate balance or a good balance of both, because it's important that you, the people in the audience, hang on through all of this.
+We try to come to an accurate balance or a good balance of both because it's important that you, the people in the audience, hang on through all of this and everybody listening gets some of what they want today in the process of doing the good work.

-It's a great day for this to happen, too, because of so much of the tumult and chaos uh that that at the country has been subjected to uh all week long, and even last week leading up to this, this is a nice time out to uh take a breather, do something productive, uh do something for a lot of people.
+It's a great day for this to happen too, because of so much of the tumult and chaos that the country has been subjected to all week long and even last week leading up to this.

-Uh I want to make the world a better place.
+I want to make the world a better place.

 This is a real way to do that.